iShuttleTracker/iShuttleTracker/Documentation/README.md

    `handleScheduledNotifications()` until both the five minute warning and the precise notification have been sent, at which point the trip will be removed from the list and will no longer be displayed in the settings panel.

+# Shuttle Prediction

+`Vehicle` objects' `estimateCurrentPosition()` function can be used to estimate where the vehicle would currently be, represented by a point index on the vehicle's route, based on its last recorded velocity and time since its position was last updated.
+The algorithm operates as follows:
+1. The shuttle's last recorded speed is converted from km/h to m/s
+2. The m/s speed is multiplied by the time elapsed since the last update was received to find the distance the shuttle would have travelled if it continued at the same speed
+3. The shuttle is snapped to the closest point on the route to its actual latitude and longitude position.
+This is the starting point.
+4. From the starting point, each successive point is iterated over and the distance from the last point to that point is added to a running tally.
+Once the elapsed distance exceeds the predicted distance, the last point index is returned.

+There are a few key assumptions made by this algorithm that contribute to its
+unreliability:
+- The shuttle's velocity does not change between updates.
+This is obviously not true.
+- The true path between each point in a route is a straight line.
+This is not necessarily true, but this will not influence things much for a well-drawn route.
+- Points in route data are in order.
+This has not been proven to be true or false.

+The algorithm could be significantly improved by removing these assumptions, potentially by looking at historical data in the `/history` endpoint.